What Overspending on Amazon and Speaking Your Mind Have in Common

 Without even turning toward me and certainly without compromise to her infuriatingly faster words per minute than mine, she matter-of-factly responds, “Courtney, that is never how authority should be treated, even if they’re in the wrong.”

-Thick tension soaked the room with only the furious clacking of the keys to pierce the deadening silence.
-With my emotions now severely heightened, I'm determined more than ever to defend myself.
+Thick tension soaked the room with the furious clacking of the keys now annoyingly in sync with my accelerated heart rate.
+I'm determined more than ever now to defend myself.
 I jump right back in, even more animated this time, attempting to further justify my position.

-With her countenance still composed, her principles still pervading, and her fingers still flying, she readily countered with some more compelling (read: maddening) points about respect and authority.
+With her countenance still composed and her fingers still flying, she readily countered with some more compelling (also, maddening) points about respect and authority.

 Ugh.
 I needed to think.

 The surge of senseless pride that had tensed up every muscle in my body over the last hour slowly started to loosen into wearied remorse.
 I sauntered limply back to her room, plopped myself down on the bed, and admitted with all sincerity, “you’re right”.
-For her, it may have been an easily forgetful moment of simply expressing what she believed, but for me, it was a turning point in my life.
+For her, it may have been an easily forgetful moment of simply expressing what she believed, but for me, it was a turning point.

 Ultimately, I was receptive not because she presented a profoundly convincing argument, but because there was a sufficient amount of relational equity between us that strengthened the value of her feedback.

 How often do we ask a favor of someone when we haven’t even checked in on how they’re doing?
 How quickly do we jump to giving someone critical feedback when we haven’t stopped to champion their deepest passions and goals first?
-How eager are we to offer an unabashed opinion when we haven’t spent any quality time with that person as of late?
+How eager are we to offer an unabashed opinion when we haven’t recently spent any quality time with this person?

-The more aware we are of this, the richer our relationships will be—from brief encounters with strangers to life-long loyalties with loved ones.
+The more aware of this we become, the richer our relationships will be.